 Tapioca is the most common example of a less commonly used starch.
 It is a root vegetable from South America and is often used as a thickening agent in dog food.
 It offers similar nutrition to Potatoes in that it is a complex carbohydrate.
 Tapioca is also a good source of Iron and Calcium.

 However, be careful, as similarly to Potatoes, Tapioca by-products are sometimes used.
-Examples of this includes Tapioca Starch and Tapioca Flour.
+Examples of this include Tapioca Starch and Tapioca Flour.
 These are once again considered lower-quality ingredients are best to avoid.

 In this extreme case, we would strongly recommend dog foods that contain Oats or Brown Rice as their primary source of grains as we believe them to be the most nutritious and digestible.

-Oatmeal contains very high levels of Manganese and moderate levels of Phospherous.
-Brown Rice, on the other hand, contains high levels of magnesium and selenium.
-Both Oats and Brown Rice contain high levels of fiber.
+Oatmeal contains very high levels of Manganese and moderate levels of Phosphorous.
+Brown Rice, on the other hand, contains high levels of Magnesium and Selenium.
+Both Oats and Brown Rice contain high levels of dietary fiber.

 Many of Venture’s recipes such as Rabbit Meal and Pumpkin and Pork Meal and Butternut Squash make use of legume ingredients like Peas, but others such as Alaska Pollock Meal and Pumpkin are entirely legume and potato free.
 They instead contain alternative vegetables and starches such as Pumpkin and Tapioca.